 - Family Studies

 - Hospitality Management

 - Interior Design

 The focus of the master’s program is advanced specialty role implementation within an environment of knowledgeable caring.
-The MSN includes family nurse practitioner, adult health clinical nursing specialist and nurse educator options.
+The MSN includes family nurse practitioner, and nurse educator options.
 For more information, see the Graduate Bulletin.
 Students are provided a variety of learning experiences in classrooms, laboratories and clinical facilities, and are actively involved in all aspects of health care delivery.
 As the department continues to develop and expand, faculty provide continuing education for the community, and are developing outreach programs for the service area.

 The principle educational goal of the social work program is to prepare students for beginning generalist social work practice.
 The generalist curriculum is grounded in the cardinal social work values of human worth and dignity, social and economic justice, diversity and service.
 Students acquire the skills, knowledge and ethics necessary for entry-level social work practice or the pursuit of a graduate degree in the field.
 The final semester is spent in field practicum actually working with clients.
 The Social Work program at Southeast Missouri State University is fully accredited by the Council of Social Work Education.

 Dhira Crunkilton, Gerri Goldman, Priscilla Hornby, Jocelyn Martin, Kathie Miller, Tiffany Parker, Jack Stokes